-Second, I show that Hobbesian political power is fundamentally legalistic.
+Second, I show that Hobbesian political power is legalistic.
 Hobbesian political power is almost universally portrayed as being arbitrary and frequently understood in terms of physical force or the fear thereof.
-The famous frontispiece of Leviathan, the sovereign larger than life, wielding a sword over and above the land, seems to embody this arbitrary power.
-However, as I show, Hobbes was extremely concerned with creating a theory of the state that was legalistic and procedural.
-The Hobbesian sovereign is absolute in that legitimate sovereign action necessarily extends beyond law.
+The famous frontispiece of Leviathan, the sovereign larger than life who wields a sword over and above the land, seems to embody this arbitrary power.
+However, as I show, Hobbes was committed to a theory of the state that was legal and procedural.
+While thoroughly legal, it is not exclusively so; the Hobbesian sovereign is absolute in that legitimate sovereign action necessarily extends beyond law.
 Yet, the sovereign will is generally executed through law and, as such, sovereignty for Hobbes depends upon how the officers of sovereignty interpret and apply the law.
 This throws into question the distinction between the right of sovereignty and the exercise of sovereignty that has been made popular recently in political thought.

 Third, Hobbes conceives of legal interpretation and execution as existing outside the sovereignlegislator, and therefore empowering subjects to act against the sovereign; but I differ from recent work that defends a Hobbesian right of resistance by arguing that he gives subjects this power only in order to protect and further empower sovereignty itself.
 On my interpretation, there is not only an asymmetrical relationship between obligation and authority in Hobbes’s theory (in which authority is absolute but subjects’ obligations are qualified), but a further obligation of subjects to support the absolute authority of sovereignty even againstthe sovereign herself.
 Looking at Hobbesian absolutism through a legal lens reveals that the sovereign has absolute power, not simply because she has the sword, or because she has been authorized absolutely.
 Rather, it is because subjects have a moral and legal obligation not merely to obey sovereign command, but to actively ensure that sovereign right remains absolute even should the sovereign herself attempt to legislate otherwise.
 Subjects must, if necessary, defend absolute sovereignty against the sovereign.

 My research examines conceptual problems that arise at the intersection of legal and non-legal action, and their relationship with legitimation.
-In my dissertation I have offered a new look at the legal theory woven throughout Hobbes’s justifications of absolute sovereign authority, and the impact of that legal theory on Hobbes’s view of the modern political science he claimed to establish.
-My future work will continue to be historically situated, though methodologically distinct as I believe the relationship between historical work and contemporary normative problems changes depending on the project.
+My future work will continue to be historically situated, though methodologically distinct, as I believe the relationship between historical work and contemporary normative problems changes depending on the project.
 In some cases, the history of political thought aims to excavate a lost theory to highlight just how different the past was and to destabilize contemporary convictions.
 In other cases, it can reveal the past that is still present.
-I am committed to both these modes of inquiry as I continue my research.
+I am committed to both modes of inquiry as I continue my research.